Admission for the January 2025 academic session is ongoing Apply Now!

 At the end of this course, students should be able to:

-• Identify possible sound patterns in English,
+• Identify possible sound patterns in English.

-• List notable Language skills,
+• List notable language skills, classify word formation processes.

-• Construct simple and fairly complex sentences in English,
+• Construct simple and fairly complex sentences in English.

-• Apply logical and critical reasoning skills for meaningful presentations,
+• Apply logical and critical reasoning skills for meaningful presentations.

 • Write simple and technical reports.